Applications for the Fall 2024 Fellowship will be open from 12/01/23 - 12/31/23

-Sponsored by the Graduate School at The University of Texas at Austin and the Texas Institute of Letters, the Dobie Paisano Fellowship Program provides solitude, time, and a comfortable place for Texas writers or writers who have written significantly about Texas.
+Sponsored by the Graduate School at The University of Texas at Austin and the Texas Institute of Letters, the Dobie Paisano Fellowship Program provides writers solitude, time, and a comfortable place to work.
 The retreat is on a 250-acre ranch about twenty minutes west of Austin.
 Here J. Frank Dobie's ranch house sits below a wall of cliffs and near a clear, beautiful creek.
-The house is furnished simply and comfortably, with modern conveniences.
+The house is fully furnished with modern conveniences.
 Utilities, the internet, and phone service are provided, though the fellow must pay for long distance telephone service, and the internet service can, at times, be ornery.

 The Ralph A. Johnston Memorial Fellowship is aimed at writers who have already demonstrated some publishing and critical success.
 This may or may not be writers a little later along in their literary careers.
 The definition of "publishing and critical success" will be determined by the judges each year, but, in general, we would expect at least one critically well-received book, or an impressive list of published essays, articles, poems, stories, etc. The decision of the judges will be based on the quality of the writer's past work and the potential for future excellence.
 Of course, the writer's suitability for ranch life is always taken into account.
 This coming year, the residency will be from September 1, 2021 - December 31, 2021 with a $6000 per month stipend.

 At the time of application, the applicant must meet one of the following requirements: (1) be a native Texan, (2) have resided in Texas at least three years at some time, or (3) have published significant work with a Texas subject.

 The application fee is $20.00.
 Application fees are non-refundable.

 Applications will be accepted online through Submittable.

 You will need to create a free Submittable account in order to submit to these forms.
 Here is a quick guide on how to get started: https://submittable.help/submitters/making-new-submissions/how-do-i-submit

 The Submittable password requires 8 or more characters, and must contain two of the following: upper case letter, symbol, or number.